Staff availability FAQs

 When can I apply for a TAA?

-The TAA application and approval process will take place once a year.
+The TAA application and approval process will take place once a year, and communications will be sent to Heads of School to cascade to staff each January.

 How do I apply for a Teaching Availability Arrangement?

-Each Faculty will annually remind staff to submit their TAA requests for the next academic year.
-Your Faculty Scheduling team will publish the deadlines for the submission of the applications.
-TAA requests must be made by completing the form below:
+Each School will annually remind staff to submit their TAA requests for the next academic year in January.
+TAA requests must be made by completing a form which will be cascaded to all academic staff by March.

 Am I able to apply for a TAA if I have an existing Flexible Working Arrangement?